ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Like every NodeJS project we supply a packages.json file the install the correct dependencies you need. (npm install) If Mongoose doesn't work on your computer take a look at: https://github.com/AP-Elektronica-ICT/project-cloud-applications-codegenie_arnematthewbrecht/issues/2

 To connect to our database you will need a connectionstring (don't hesitate to ask it).
 U need to put this in a environment variable.
 We used the db (process.env.db) variable.
-U need to set this on your server machine.
+U need to set this on your server machine (e.g. Heroku, Azure, Local, ...).
 This can easily be done by defining it in the cmd windows where you will start your node server.
-In our project we use a startup script (startnodemon.cmd), there you will need to add the connectionstring!
+In our project we used a startup script (startnodemon.cmd) that will do it for you!
+The only thing you need to do is make a file connectioninfo.config in the folder mongoose.
+It's important to use UTF-8 (Without BOM) as enconding for the file!

 If you use Visual Studio and Node.JS tools you can also change the env variabeles in the properties of the project!
+We recommend to do this.
+This is a better way of starting a node project, you start the project by pressing the green run button of Visual Studio (like you used to do with C# applications).

+Later on we decided to change to WebStorm as our main IDE.
+This IDE has better support for Javascript.
+Because of that also better support for AngularJS and NodeJS.
+We now have better syntaxhighlighting and better code completion!
+The license for WebStorm is the same as the one for Resharper.
+Students just need to verify their academic status and you are good to roll.
+In WebStorm it's also quite easy to setup the environment variabeles.
+There is no need anymore for the start up script.
+In fact the project will run in WebStorm you will not see a CMD console.
+This has a nice advantage, you can easily navigate to the correct line for solving node bug and errors!

 ##Mongoose Schema layout
 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.